-Jason A. Chen is the Gerdelman Family Term Distinguished Associate Professor of Educational at the William & Mary School of Education.
-The questions that drive his research have to do with the variety of ways innovative technologies can be used as a tool for motivation, engagement, and learning.
+Jason A. Chen is an Associate Professor of Educational Psychology at the William & Mary School of Education.
+The questions that drive his research have to do with the variety of ways that emerging technologies can be used as a tool for motivation, engagement, and learning.
 Rather than assuming that technology is inherently motivating for students (it's not!), Jason is interested in understanding how to design learning environments (especially digital ones) to direct people’s motivation toward difficult learning tasks.
 Prior to arriving at W&M in 2012, Jason was a high school chemistry and physics teacher in Seattle (2001-2003) and Atlanta (2004-2006), and did a postdoctoral research fellowship at the Harvard Graduate School of Education (2010-2012).

 Ph.D. in Educational Studies (Educational Psychology specialization), Emory University, 2010

 M.A.T. in Secondary Science Education, Emory University, 2004

 Activities and Honors

 EAGER: Networking faculty seeds for collective change in the geosciences.
 National Science Foundation, Geoscience Opportunities for Leadership in Diversity-Expanding the Network (GOLD-EN).
 2020-2023 ($135,087 out of a $300,000 total budget).
 Principal Investigator.

 JEDI Alliance: Justice, Equity, Diversity, and Inclusion in the Geo- and Environmental Sciences.
 National Science Foundation, Inclusion across the Nation of Communities of Learners of Underrepresented Discoverers in Engineering and Science (INCLUDES), 2020-2023 ($99,658).
 Principal Investigator.

 W&M Bray School Faculty Fellow.
 Office of Strategic Cultural Partnerships at William & Mary.
 Academic Year 2022-2023.